Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Conclusion

 \section{Conclusion}

-By exploiting the affine parameters, we have proposed four solutions for the relative pose estimation of a multi-camera system.
-A minimum of two affine correspondences is needed to estimate the 6DOF relative pose of a multi-camera system.
-Under the planar motion assumption, we present two solvers to recover the planar motion of a multi-camera system, including a minimal solver with a single affine correspondence and a solver with two affine correspondences.
-In addition, a minimal solution with two affine correspondences is also proposed to solve for the relative pose of the multi-camera system with known vertical direction.
-The assumptions taken in these solutions are commonly met in road driving scenes.
-We evaluate the latter two solutions on synthetic data and real image sequence datasets.
+By exploiting the geometric constraints which interprets the relationship of ACs and the generalized camera model, we have proposed three solutions for the relative pose estimation of a multi-camera system.
+Under the planar motion assumption, we present two solvers to recover the relative pose of a multi-camera system, including a minimal solver using a single AC and a solver based on two ACs.
+In addition, a minimal solution with two ACs is proposed to solve for the relative pose of the multi-camera system with known vertical direction.
+Both planar motion and known vertical direction assumptions are realistic in autonomous driving scenes.
+We evaluate the proposed solvers on synthetic data and real image sequence datasets.
 The experimental results clearly showed that the proposed methods provide better efficiency and accuracy for relative pose estimation in comparison to state-of-the-art methods.